no3th/njdft/README.md

 The neo Johnny Decimal Filetree (NJDFT) is a system that helps you not lose yourself in the details of what file goes where, because you will know this beforehand.

+## Branch: Default
+The [master](https://github.com/no3th/njdft/tree/master) filetree is the root of the NJDFT, and the default layout for folders that you can directly extract to the root of each partition.

 ## Branch: Home
+The [home](https://github.com/no3th/njdft/tree/ft.home) filetreee closely resembles the XDG specifications, and fits into the home directory of each user on a system.
 The folder is titled ".Home" so copy its contents to the Home folder of your OS.
 We have tried to keep it close to the XDG specification, so we suggest you enforce them first.

 Follow this [link](https://wiki.archlinux.org/index.php/XDG_user_directories) to learn more about XDG, and how to set it up.

 ## Branch: Media

-This filetree is suitable for storing digital media that is not time bound or project bound like in the default NJD setup.
+The [media](https://github.com/no3th/njdft/tree/ft.media) filetree follows a layout suitable for storing entertainment and media alone.
+This is suitable for storing digital media that is not time bound or project bound like in the default NJD setup.

 We distinguish between "Media" and "Entertainment" like so -
 - Media - Content that is meant to complement work, and not distract you from it.
 Lectures, Tutorials, Documentaries etc. fit this definition.